Patronato’s Christmas at San Xavier

 Early invitations.
 If you would like to receive our signature, hand-assembled invitation in the mail, along with other special benefits, become a Friend of Patronato.
 This special invitation arrives before the general invitation and email so that you can get a head start on purchasing your concert tickets.

 General email invitations.
 Sign up for our email list and be notified when tickets go on sale to the general public.

 Premium Seating.
 In the past, seats have been allocated on a “first come-first serve” basis.
 In 2016, we experimented with a new approach: pay a little extra to receive a premium seat and it worked.
-In 2017, we will add to premium seating, the opportunity to select a preferred chapel section.
+In 2017, we have added to premium seating the opportunity to select a preferred chapel section.
 (The balance of seat assignments continues to be managed by the date requests are received.)